PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 11:37:39
+Last updated: 2024-04-05 11:38:12
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar